 - signs and symptoms of high blood sugar such as being more thirsty or hungry or having to urinate more than normal.
 You may also feel very tired or have blurry vision

 - signs and symptoms of low blood pressure like dizziness; feeling faint or lightheaded, falls; unusually weak or tired

-- signs and symptoms of neuroleptic malignant syndrome such as confusion; fast or irregular heart beat; high fever; increased sweating; stiff muscles
+- signs and symptoms of neuroleptic malignant syndrome like confusion; fast or irregular heartbeat; high fever; increased sweating; stiff muscles

 - sudden numbness or weakness of the face, arm, or leg